 Prior to the reorganization and pursuant to SLP's Second Amended and Restated Limited Partnership Agreement, as amended and restated, partner incentive allocations were treated as distributions of net income.
 The remaining net income or loss after partner incentive allocations was generally allocated to the partners based on their pro rata ownership.
 Net income allocation is subject to the recovery of the allocated losses of prior periods.
-Distributions of partner incentive allocations of net income for the years ended December 31, 2013, 2012 and 2011 amounted to \$12,104, \$8,775 and \$5,073, respectively, and are included in non-controlling interests as of December 31, 2013 and in excess of liabilities, redeemable partners' capital and partners' capital over assets as of December 31, 2012 in the Consolidated Statements of Financial Condition.
-As part of the reorganization, partner incentive distributions for the six months ended June 30, 2013 were treated as an equity transaction and accrued and recorded in accrued compensation in the Consolidated Statements of Financial Condition as of December 31, 2013.
+Distributions of partner incentive allocations of net income for the years ended December 31, 2014, 2013 and 2012 amounted to \$14,266, \$12,104 and \$8,775, respectively, and are included in non-controlling interests as of December 31, 2014 and 2013 and in excess of liabilities, redeemable partners' capital and partners' capital over assets as of December 31, 2012.
+As part of the reorganization, partner incentive distributions for the six months ended June 30, 2013 were treated as an equity transaction and accrued and recorded in accrued compensation in the Consolidated Statements of Financial Condition.
 Subsequent to the consummation of the IPO, Silvercrest treats SLP's partner incentive allocations as compensation expense and accrues such amounts when earned.
-During the year ended December 31, 2013, SLP accrued partner incentive allocations of \$14,196.
+During the years ended December 31, 2014 and 2013, SLP accrued partner incentive allocations of \$18,653 and \$14,196, respectively.